 Sea Otter Stranding Data

-Annual southern sea otter stranding reports and stranding data for 2019 and onward can be downloaded here(opens in new tab).
+Download annual southern sea otter stranding reports and stranding data for 2019 and onward(opens in new tab).
 The downloadable Excel file includes a tab of metadata explaining the data fields.
 Please read the metadata carefully to understand the scope and limitations of these data.
 Note that cause of stranding category assignment is based on assessment at gross necropsy and may subsequently change after histology is examined.
 In many cases animals have multiple factors that contribute to the cause of stranding; here only the primary cause of stranding category, as determined during the gross necropsy, is reported.

 Users of this dataset should contact CDFW (see contact information below) if they have any questions or prior to any use of these data in scientific studies or publications.
 Information on causes of mortality from detailed necropsies conducted by CDFW can be found on our Sea Otter Necropsy Program page.
 Stranding data prior to 2019 is available through USGS(opens in new tab).